holadepo/docs/software/cli-reference.md

 ## astro dev restart

-Stop your Airflow environment, rebuild your Astronomer project into a Docker image, and restart your Airflow environment with the new Docker image.
+Stop your Airflow environment, rebuild your Astro project into a Docker image, and restart your Airflow environment with the new Docker image.

-This command can be used to rebuild an Astronomer project and run it locally.
+This command can be used to rebuild an Astro project and run it locally.
 For more information, read [Develop and Run a Project Locally](develop-project.md#build-and-run-a-project-locally).

 ### Usage